jayrbolton/kbase-notes/sdk-plan.md

 * Add a `kb-sdk coverage` command that runs a simple http server on the test coverage directory
 * Use pipenv and set up a default Pipfile to make it easy for people to add pip packages
 * Debug mode / ENV variable
-  * If you set DEBUG=true or similar then utilites like DFU could print more helpful data.
+  * If you set the DEBUG env var (or similar) then utilites like DFU could print more or less helpful data
+* General error message audit and improvement for utils like DFU

 ### Misc.